gradle/gradle/design-docs/bootstrap-plugin.md

 1. Given a multi-module maven project I want to generate a Gradle build scripts for it so that I migrate to Gradle!
 2. There are other models we can bootstrap from, but currently we are focusing on converting from maven.
+3. I want to bootstrap a simple Gradle project that contains wrapper, java pluging appied, mavenCentral(), junit.

 # User visible changes

-* A new plugin, 'bootstrap' or 'maven2Gradle'
+* A new plugin, 'bootstrap'
-* The plugin adds task 'maven2Gradle'
+* The plugin adds task 'bootstrapGradleProject'
 * The tasks generates build.gradle / settings.gradle files.

 ## Sad day cases